tarun-sri-sai/automation/README.md

 # Automation

-This repository contains useful automation tools and modules for daily use.
+This repository contains useful automation tools and modules.